History of the Solent Forts

-Situated in the Solent are the four Solent Sea Forts.
-Spit Bank Fort, Horse Sand Fort, St Helens Fort and No Mans Land Fort, built to protect the maritime access to Spithead and the entrance to Portsmouth Harbour.
-The forts were built in response to the threat of a French invasion under Napoleon and were commissioned by Lord Henry Palmerston, Prime Minister of the day, to protect Portsmouth Harbour from attack.
+Situated in The Solent are the four Solent Forts.
+Spitbank Fort, Horse Sand Fort, St Helens Fort and No Mans Land Fort, built to protect the maritime access to Spithead and the entrance to Portsmouth Harbour.
+The forts in The Solent were built in response to the threat of a French invasion under Napoleon and were commissioned by Lord Henry Palmerston, Prime Minister of the day, to protect Portsmouth Harbour from attack.

 The eastern part of The Solent is very wide, however the majority of it is also quite shallow, sand banks protrude from Portsmouth and the Isle of Wight resulting in a very narrow deep water channel.
-The shoals at Horse Sand, Spit Bank and No Mans Land are covered by only 6 to 12 feet of water at low tide, therefore large ships must keep to the bouyed channels for safe passage.
+The shoals at Horse Sand, Spitbank and No Mans Land are covered by only 6 to 12 feet of water at low tide, therefore large ships must keep to the bouyed channels for safe passage.
 The forts were positioned to command these strategic shipping channels.
-The Solent Sea Forts were designed by Captain EH Steward, a member of staff of the Assistant Inspector General of Fortifications, Colonel WFD Jervois.
+The Solent Forts were designed by Captain EH Steward, a member of staff of the Assistant Inspector General of Fortifications, Colonel WFD Jervois.
 The ironwork and shields were designed separately by Captain Inglis and Lieutenant English.

-The construction of the forts was approved in September 1860 and the Civil Engineer Sir John Hawkshaw was retained as a consultant to advise on construction methods, previously he had worked on the construction of the Severn Tunnel and the Hungerford and Cannon Street railway bridges.
+The construction of the Solent Forts was approved in September 1860 and the Civil Engineer Sir John Hawkshaw was retained as a consultant to advise on construction methods, previously he had worked on the construction of the Severn Tunnel and the Hungerford and Cannon Street railway bridges.

 Work started in July 1861, but was temporarily suspended due to political reasons, work on the two larger forts resumed in 1865, Spitbank Fort did not begin until March 1867.